msloth/bithappens.se/posts/2012-07-01_093700_contiki-debugging-in-cooja.md

 Create a new simulation in menu `File/New Simulation`.
 Choose a radio propagation model (UDGM being probably the most simplistic as it only depends on distance and transmission power), random startup time (if you have several nodes they will start within this interval) and a seed for the random number generator.

-<strong>Add</strong> a Tmote Sky mote: `Mote Types/Create/Sky mote type`
-<strong>Name</strong> the type of mote you are creating (eg ‘Data sink’, ‘Sensor node’).
+*Add* a Tmote Sky mote: `Mote Types/Create/Sky mote type` *Name* the type of mote you are creating (eg ‘Data sink’, ‘Sensor node’).
-<strong>Browse</strong> to find your source file (or precompiled binary), <strong>Compile</strong> and press <strong>Create</strong>.
-Enter how many you would like to have, press <strong>Create</strong>.
+*Browse* to find your source file (or precompiled binary), *Compile* and press *Create*.
+Enter how many you would like to have, press *Create*.
 Note that it/they now show as circles in Simulation Visualizer.
 For this, create one mote with `silent.c.`

-Explore the <strong>Control Panel;</strong> use the slider to set simulation speed: full, real time or with delay.
-Now set it to <strong>Real time</strong> (one click on the slider when at the left).
+Explore the *Control Panel;* use the slider to set simulation speed: full, real time or with delay.
+Now set it to *Real time* (one click on the slider when at the left).

-In <strong>Simulation Visualizer</strong>, press ‘Set visualizer skins’ and choose eg Mote IDs, LEDs, and 10m background grid.
+In *Simulation Visualizer*, press ‘Set visualizer skins’ and choose eg Mote IDs, LEDs, and 10m background grid.
 You can zoom in and out by holding <Ctrl> and clicking + dragging (on Mac).
 To view all nodes again, right click and choose ‘Reset viewpoint’.

-Explore the <strong>Timeline</strong>.
+Explore the *Timeline*.
 This is a very useful tool.
 Timeline can show when the radio is on/listening (grey) or off, transmissions (blue is transmission, green is receiving, red is interference or collision (not received but “sensed”)), LEDs and watchpoints and breakpoints.
 Right click to zoom in/out.

-The <strong>log listener</strong> will contain all UART output from the motes.
+The *log listener* will contain all UART output from the motes.
 You can filter on ID or contents.
-Right click and choose ‘<strong>Mote specific coloring</strong>’.
+Right click and choose ‘*Mote specific coloring*’.

-Start the simulation by pressing <strong>Start</strong> on the Control Panel.
+Start the simulation by pressing *Start* on the Control Panel.
 The mote should start periodic toggling of LEDs.
-Right click on it (in Simulation Visualizer) and choose ‘<strong>Show serial port on Sky</strong>’.
+Right click on it (in Simulation Visualizer) and choose ‘*Show serial port on Sky*’.
 This is where you access the Shell.
 Try typing ‘?’ to see available commands.
 Try the commands mentioned above under Shell.
 Use Timeline to zoom in to millisecond level to see how the power saving MAC protocol turns the radio on and off.